 The big picture

 As New Zealand moves away from fossil fuels to climate-friendly renewable electrical energy, demand for electricity is going to increase.
-For example, for households that purchase an electric vehicle (EV), this can become the single biggest electrical appliance.
+For example, for households that purchase an electric vehicle (EV), this is most likely to be the single biggest electrical appliance in the home.

 So as EV numbers grow, we will need to think about when and how we use electricity.
 If we all continue to plug in without considering the overall load on the grid, the current supply may not easily be able to keep up with demand.